Shihao-Feng-98/GitTutorial/README.md

 When you cooperate with others, a pull request should be submitted.
 Before merging your branch, you should modify your code after review.

 #### 3.4 Deal with conflict
 When new changes have been applied to the dev branch, the current merge may fail.
-Sometimes conflicts should be resolved before the current merge. <font color=yellow>TODO: conflict</font>
+Sometimes conflicts should be resolved before the current merge.
+<font color=yellow>TODO: conflict</font> git rebase

 #### 3.5 Merge to desired branch
 ```shell